How to run your first meeting with your staff as a new manager

 As the old saying goes, you only get to make a first impression once.
-That’s why as a new manager, your first staff meeting is so important.
-Chances are, employees are feeling curious (or even apprehensive) about having a new supervisor.
-Your first team meeting offers the perfect opportunity to put people at ease, make a great impression, and kick things off with your new team on the best possible note.
+That's why as a new manager, your first staff meeting is so important.
+Chances are employees are feeling curious (or even apprehensive) about having a new supervisor.
+Your first team meeting offers the perfect opportunity to put people at ease, make a great first impression, and kick things off on the best possible note.

-With a bit of preparation, some clear objectives, and a flexible meeting agenda, you’ll be ready to run your first staff meeting as a new manager like a seasoned pro.
+With a bit of preparation, clear objectives, and a flexible meeting agenda, you'll be ready to run your first staff meeting as a new manager like a seasoned pro.

 How to prepare for your first staff meeting as a new manager

-Set a staff meeting objective
+Set a clear objective

 Outline important topics to cover